-- Ensure that all people feel welcomed, respected and safe from DFV.
+- Ensures that all people feel welcomed, respected and safe from DFV.

 - Strives to follow good practice in protecting those experiencing DFV.

-- Refuses to condone any form of abuse.
+- Refuses to condone any form of abuse, and

 - Enables concerns to be raised and responded to clearly and consistently.